StuntsPT/Structure_threader/README.md

 Running: /opt/structure/bin/structure -K 1 -i input_file.structure -o results_admix/K1_rep10
 ```

-After each run, the corresponding ouput file is saved to the location choosen in
+After each run, the corresponding output file is saved to the location chosen in
 the *Output dir* argument.

 When all tasks are performed the program will exit with the message: